-For some, hairstyling is a hobby, while for others, it is therapeutic.
+Hairstyling is a hobby that can be therapeutic.
 It is one way to be creative with your hair even when you’re staying at home.
 And if you love braids, you’ll enjoy creating this crown braid hairstyle.

 Crown Braid: A Tutorial on this Greek Goddess Look

 Prep your hair

 Always start with clean hair whenever you’re creating any hairstyle.
 If you often braid your hair, you might notice falling strands every time you take off your hair tie or unravel your braid. to reduce hairfall, use Dove Hairfall Rescue Shampoo and Dove Hairfall Rescue Conditioner to help make your hair more resistant to breakage.

 Create a center part and clip the front sections of your hair.
 These will frame your face once your crown braid is done.

 Divide the back sections into two vertical sections.
 The parting doesn’t need to be perfect as long as it’s in the middle.

 Put the right section in a Dutch braid.
 Start on the area above your nape and braid your hair upward.
 Add more hair to the braid as you go along.

 #Tip: Tilt your head forward so that you can create your crown braid more easily.